OctopusKat/UKHASnet/README.md

 balloons.

-The first prototypes are based upon the RFM22 868MHZ radio modules and Arduino (AVR based) microprocessors.
+The first prototypes are based upon the RFM22 868MHZ radio modules and Arduino (AVR based) microprocessors however the aim is to keep the format and design open so that this can be upgrade or changed in the future.

 Each node periodically transmits a data string as well as listening and repeating any data that it receives.
 To keep track of repeating